 For immediate drug abuse treatment fill out the "Get Help Today" or “Find Treatment” contact form or call our 24-hour toll-free helpline at

-1-888-744-0069.
-A treatment support specialist can assist in finding proven addiction treatment programs designed to help you take the steps to lasting recovery.
+1-888-744-0069Who Answers?.
+A support specialist can assist in finding proven addiction treatment programs designed to help you take the steps to lasting recovery.

 What's Really Important to Recovering Users?